Angular momentum of glasma: Global angular momentum

-Figs.~\ref{fig-Ly-vs-b} and \ref{fig-Ly-vs-t} indicate that the glasma carries only a very small imprint of the primordial angular momentum, which means that the majority of the angular momentum is carried by valence quarks.
+The main point of this section is that our results, shown in figures~\ref{fig-Ly-vs-b} and \ref{fig-Ly-vs-t}, indicate that the glasma carries only a very small imprint of the primordial angular momentum, which means that the majority of the angular momentum is carried by valence quarks.
 This result casts doubt on the idea that ultrarelativistic heavy-ion collisions produce a rapidly rotating quark-gluon plasma.
 We note that a recent work \cite{Akridge:2025jgy} found that the angular momentum transferred to the matter produced in heavy-ion collisions is significantly larger.
 However, these calculations were focussed on lower collisions energies and it is unclear to what extent an extrapolation to the energy $\sqrt{s_{NN}}=500$~GeV is reliable.